 Drinks and Food in the Azores

 My favorite part of the Azores… okay, the landscapes and people were up there too.
 But the food and drinks there- perfection!
 Some things about the cuisine shocked me a bit, but for the most part, the cuisine was just as delightful as I had expected it to be.
+It was kind of a blend of food I hadn’t tried before and Portuguese foods that I had tried.
 And it is so unique to other parts of Europe that it really made these little islands that much more special.
 Below are some things to know before you visit the Azores in terms of food and drinks.

 Dairy in the Azores